gvanastasov/example-prisma/README.md

 Key terms:
 1. Prisma Migrate - is used schema management for your db.
 2. Prisma Client - is used for query interaction with the db.
+3. Prisma Studio - is used for visual interaction/edit of the db.

 ## **Prerequisites**